 You need to conduct a bit of pilot testing before switching to a new theme.
-For this, you can seek out the assistance of test sites which can check your widgets and plugins without making your entire website vulnerable to crash.
+For this, you can seek out the assistance of test sites that can check your widgets and plugins without making your entire website vulnerable to a crash.

 You can verify the proper functioning of your newly designed site by opening it from a mobile device.
 Apart from testing it in different browsers, you can also ask your target audience for objective feedback.
 For this, you might be required to grant admin access to some trustworthy people.

 If everything works out smoothly, then it is time to activate the new theme on your live site.
-All the changes made on the test site shall have to be imported before going through the dynamics of your live version.
+All the changes made on the test site must be imported before going through the dynamics of your live version.
 You can block access to your site on a temporary basis for making more extensive edits.

 Spreading The Word Around

 After redesigning your website, it is time to educate your readers about the same via a screenshot.
 This becomes especially necessary for informing users opting for RSS reader as they won’t get to see the revamped design unless specifically informed about the same.

 Browser caches might bring upon loading problems to your website.
 In such a case, you can instruct your users to clear their cache or refresh the page for solving their problem.